AplaProject/apla-docs-en/source/tutorials/app_tutorial.rst

 .. code-block:: js

     action {
-        DBInsert("testtable", "message, author, timestamp", $Message, $key_id, $time) }
+        DBInsert("apptable", "message, author, timestamp", $Message, $key_id, $time) }

 The page
 ^^^^^^^^

-For this part, UI is a simple page that displays information stored in the table.
+For this part, the application's interface is a simple page that displays information stored in the table.

 Just like all other resources, UI pages can be created in Molis: